cyec2025/cyec2025.github.io/_pages/about.md

 title: "About"
 ---

-I like to code and I am cool.
+Hello, I like to make games and explore various styles and genres.
+My favorite eras are the PS2 and the 3DS.